SeanTAllen/on-deny-capabilities/PITCHME.md

 ### Actor model

+note:

-Perhaps you've heard of erlang.
+perhaps you've heard of erlang. or akka. that's good enough.

-Basics:
+---

+### Actor model basics

 @ul[spaced]
-- actors "protect a resource"
-- process messages
-- communicate with other actors via messaging
+- An actor communicates with other actors via messaging
+- An actor processes messages
+- An actor "protects a resource"
 @ulend

 ---